Admissions and Application Details

 A: Your personal statement should be an introspective journey that is unique to you and to your motivations for wanting to complete a graduate program.
 It should not restate information that the Admissions Committee would already glean from other areas of your application.
 Take the time to reflect about your accomplishments and drive, and the unique perspective that you would be able to bring to the classroom.

 If you were planning to visit campus, please note that our admissions team is following the Georgetown University telework policy.
-You can connect with our admissions team by scheduling a virtual meeting according to your convenience.
+We look forward to connecting with you virtually.